WebOfTrust/keri/docs/Q-and-A-Security.md

  In many scenarii, what the elaborate question explains makes sense.
 I can understand a different design goal/priority for KERI, I think the rationale is quite clear in terms of where it stands in the DID space.
 (_@fimbault_)

 #### **Q: Follow up question 2: That's not deterministic?!

-_You can't have Registry A magically just trust that a DID from Other System B, it would need to be native to it?_
+*You can't have Registry A magically just trust that a DID from Other System B, it would need to be native to it?*
-_Any registry with deterministically resolvable entries requires the entry controllers' IDs and resolutions be native to it.
-That's an empirical computer science wall type of requirement._ \
+*Any registry with deterministically resolvable entries requires the entry controllers' IDs and resolutions be native to it.
+That's an empirical computer science wall type of requirement.* \
-_Imagine I want to register a DID in a decentralized deterministically iterable registry - something anyone can run and deterministically know all entries registered with it, wherein the registry has no central entities or authorities that determine the bindings between entries and those who control them..._\
+*Imagine I want to register a DID in a decentralized deterministically iterable registry - something anyone can run and deterministically know all entries registered with it, wherein the registry has no central entities or authorities that determine the bindings between entries and those who control them...*\

-**_Nowhere in any paper on this planet is this a solved problem, because it's basically NP hard_**
+***Nowhere in any paper on this planet is this a solved problem, because it's basically NP hard***

 It depends on what you mean by resolve.
 The [white paper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) explains the points brought up in this question.
-(_@_stevetodd__)
+(*@_stevetodd*)

 {TBW prio 1}

 ## **Q : Nowhere in any paper on this planet is this a solved problem, because it's basically NP hard

 It's considered a privacy property of KERI, that you cannot enumerate all identities.\
-_(@Or13)_
+*(@Or13)*

+---

 # Q&A Security Guarantees

+---

 ## **Q: What are the security risks of KERI with regard to the identity protocol?

 Harm that can be done to the a `controller`: Unavailability, loss of control authority, externally forced duplicity\
-Harm that can be done to a `validator`: _Inadvertent acceptance_ of verifiable - but forged or duplicitous events
+Harm that can be done to a `validator`: *Inadvertent acceptance* of verifiable - but forged or duplicitous events.

 Breaking the promise of global consistency by a controller is a provable liability.
 However, global consistency may only matter after members of that community need to interact, not before.\
 (*SamMSmith*)

 ## *Q: How secure is the KERI infrastructure?

 KERI changes the discussion about security.
-From a discussion about the security of _infrastructure_ to a discussion about the security of your _key management infrastructure_.
+From a discussion about the security of *infrastructure* to a discussion about the security of your *key management infrastructure*.
 Most people when they think security, the think "oh, blockchain!": permissioned or permissionless, how hard is it to get 51% attack, etc.Non of that matters for KERI.
 KERI is all about "are your private keys private?!"
-And if _yes_, that drastically slims down the security discussion to brute force attacks to public keys.
+And if *yes*, that drastically slims down the security discussion to brute force attacks to public keys.
 And because the next public keys are in fact protected by a hash, you have to brute force the hash algorithm, that is post-quantum secure.
 So that is a very high level of infrastructural security.

 So private key management and protection is the root of your security in KERI.

 ## **Q: Can I rotate keys with Tangem in KERI?

-_Suppose I'd trust a Tangem card for generating public private key pairs at will and the NFC communication allowing to interact with a wallet app._
+*Suppose I'd trust a Tangem card for generating public private key pairs at will and the NFC communication allowing to interact with a wallet app.*

 One of the main concerns is that there is a theoretical link (a binding) between the cards and a user, via the card-ID (CID).
 However the CID is used only for checking the authenticity and integrity of the chip itself.
 Tangem publishes and anchors a list of CIDs with corresponding public addresses in a public blockchain.
 When checking authenticity, the verifier looks up the pub CID and corresponding pub address in the published list, and verifies that the chip controls the correct pub address by means of a challenge-response scheme.
 Even though for blockchain or SSI interactions, a completely new wallet with new pub/priv keypair is generated, the pub/priv key of the CID is used when the authenticity of the chip is checked by means of a challenge response scheme.
 Everything happens in the client app (2021: iOS or Android; and the client code is open source), where there is no communication with Tangem, so Tangem is not able to see any activity conducted by this CID in an authenticity check.